2025-26 OSPRA Awards

 Research: Analyze audience behaviors, preferences, and platform trends.
 Based on data or feedback, define clear goals.

-Planning: Outline strategies, tactics, and timelines tailored to platforms and audiences.
+Planning: Outline strategies, tactics, and timelines tailored to each platform and audience.

 Implementation: Deliver engaging, high-quality posts with creative visuals and platform-specific strategies.